This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Your surgeon will make 3 to 4 small incisions around your groin area and into your peritoneal cavity.
-A laparoscope and other tools will be inserted through the incisions.
-A laparoscope is a long metal tube with a light and camera on the end.
+- Your surgeon will make 3 to 4 small incisions around your groin area and into your abdomen.
+Tools will be inserted through the incisions.
 Carbon dioxide gas may be used to inflate your abdomen.
 The gas will help your surgeon see the area that needs repair.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.
 An ultrasound may be done after your surgery to check the repair.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 IBM Watson Micromedex

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.